 To the Veterans and their families that we serve...

-We have partnered with 150 funeral homes across the nation to provide Veterans and their families unsurpassed funeral services.
-We offer a wide range of service plans and Veteran specific merchandise to the families we serve.
+Osceola Memory Gardens is honored to serve the veteran and military community and offer a wide range of service plans and Veteran specific merchandise to the families we serve.

 Research has shown that many Veterans do not receive all the benefits that they are entitled to.
 One call to Osceola Memory Gardens and we handle all the details.
 Our licensed staff is trained to assist with every detail of making burial and cremation arrangements for Veterans.
 This includes our answering questions about military protocol, assuring that legal requirements are met and providing whatever equipment, facilities, and technical services that may be needed.
 We will help you in obtaining all VA benefits available, social security benefits, life insurance and arrange for military honors and burial in a National Cemetery, Osceola Memory Gardens Cemetery or the cemetery of your choice.